kririae/KiraraProject/README.md

 ## Build and Use

-KIRA is designed to be built out-of-box, while others are only built with best-effort guarantee.
-That is to say, some special dependencies are to be setup on your own.
+KIRA is designed to be built out-of-box, while others are not.
+Some special dependencies are to be setup on your own.

 KIRA is built by CMake.
 User can build it with `CMakePresets.json` aware